riscv-steel/riscv-steel/docs/source/getting-started.md

-## Introduction
+# Getting Started

-This guide demonstrates how to synthesize the Hello World demo on an FPGA so that you can quickly get started with RISC-V Steel.
+This guide shows you how to synthesize the Hello World demo for some popular FPGAs so that you can quickly get started with RISC-V Steel SoC IP.

 The Hello World demo is an instance of RISC-V Steel SoC IP that sends a Hello World message to a host computer via UART protocol.
-The goal is to introduce you to the SoC design so that you can expand it and run your own software in it.
+The goal is to introduce you to the SoC design so that you can expand it and run your own software.

----

 ## Pre-requisites